 The Eachine E019 Paraglider is almost a gimmick of a drone.
 It does fly, and we wish we had this when we were kids, but on its own, it’s sort of a terrible drone.
 Lacking in stability, it’s a bit of a challenge to fly, but as an accessory for your action figure, it’s super fun!

 The folks at Air Hogs make many, many toy drones for you to consider.
 They are almost all foam and plastic, offer no cameras and only the most basic of flight, they are toys in the truest sense of the word.
 If you are looking for fun, not a true flight experience, there’s probably an Air Hogs drone for you.

 Special consideration: DJI Mavic Mini

-The DJI Mavic Mini is proving itself a very capable drone, and it weight about the same as most of these toys on the list!
+The DJI Mavic Mini is proving itself a very capable drone, and it weighs about the same as most of the toys on the list!
 At 249 grams, you do not need to register with the FAA before flight, and with the propeller guards, you’re safe to fly indoors.
 This is not a toy drone, and it costs more than you might be ready to pay for a toy for your child, but if your pilot can appreciate smartphone photography, they’ll appreciate smartphone-quality photography from the sky.

 The DJI Mavic Mini is a solid entry into the world of DJI and GPS drones, but for only a little bit more, you can bump up to the DJI Mini 2 to get a 4K camera, greater flight range, and more.